pelican-plugins/graphviz/Readme.md

 ## Styling with CSS

 The image is generated in HTML with an `<img>` element inside a `<div>` element.
-The latter has class `graphviz` (although this is configurable, see below).
+The latter has class `graphviz` (this is configurable, see below).
 A possible CSS styling would be:

 ```css
 div.graphviz  {